10-3-pursuit/lab-app-planning/README.md

 > As a user, I want to create an account, so that I can have easy access to my music or podcast.
 >As a user, I want to have the app keep me logged in, so that I dont have to log in each time to access the app.
->As a user, I want to be able to crete song lists, so that I can have different songs for different moods or purposes.
+>As a user, I want to be able to create song lists, so that I can have different songs for different moods or purposes.
 >As a user, I want to be able to get basic information about the song/artist, so that I can name the songs/artists.
 >As a user, I want to be able to loop a particular song, so that I can play it over and over.
 >As a user, I want to be able to click and share, so that I can share tunes with friends.